 Need a respite from awful news?
-You can opt to plunk down money for one of this summer’s superhero movies – or better yet – tune in to a few homespun videos viralling online that show the real, and stoppable, quest of Good trumping Evil.
+You can opt to plunk down money for a superhero movie – or better yet – tune in to a few homespun videos viraling online that show the real, and stoppable, quest of Good trumping Evil.
 Pardon the use of that once-powerful verb.
 Thankfully, this is not a story about America’s Embarrassment-in-Chief.

 Over recent weeks, Middle Eastern women have posted a series of clips on social media, some garnering millions of views, showing Muslima bravely fighting to free themselves from cultural oppression – in this case, compulsory wearing of the hijab.
 Specifically, these are Iranian women, people in a nation that the US war machine is currently antagonizing via Twitter.

 The videos show women dancing, in public, in their homes, some with their backs to the camera.
 The bolder dancers look straight at the camera.
 The trend is notionally linked to the legal case of Maeade Mahi, who was recently arrested simply because she uploaded her dancing videos on her Instagram account.
 Green Prophet frequently reports on the power of dance.

 Women in Iran who publicly dance or sing or show their hair are considered criminals.
 As example, Mahi, was sentenced to 20 years in prison.
 See her post-arrest video, below, and note that current news reports that her sentence has been postponed:

 My heart is bleeding for #ShaparakShajarizadeh who’s reacting after she just found out she was sentenced to 20 years of prison.
 Let’s show her and the other brave #IranianWomen that they are not alone!#GirlsOfRevolutionStreet#Feminism#Freedom#NoToGenderDiscrimination pic.twitter.com/kBH27EvcpE

 — Darya Safai MP (@SafaiDarya) July 8, 2018